WheteThunger/DroneScaleManager/README.md

 bool API_ParentTransform(Drone drone, Transform childTransform)
 ```

-- Parents the specified trasnsform to the root entity.
+- Parents the specified trasnsform to the root entity
-- The `localPosition` of the transform will automatically be scaled according to the drone size.
+- The `localPosition` of the transform will automatically be scaled according to the drone size
-- Returns `true` if the transform was parented successfully.
+- Returns `true` if the transform was parented successfully
-- Returns `false` if the drone is a delivery drone is or not resized.
+- Returns `false` if the drone is a delivery drone is or not resized

 #### API_GetParentDrone